 Howard welcomed comedian Carlos Mencia into the studio to sit in on the news this morning.
-Carlos has a new show called "Mind of Mencia" on Comedy Central which Robin said she had heard was very funny.
-Carlos said he was supposed to be on after "Chappelle's Show" but when Dave took his little hiatus, his show got moved to follow "South Park".
-He said it was still great though and his show had the third highest rated debut in Comedy Channel history.
+Carlos has a new show called "Mind of Mencia" on Comedy Central which Robin said she heard was very funny.
+Carlos said he was supposed to be on after "Chappelle's Show" but when Dave took his little hiatus, his show got moved to follow "South Park."
+According to Carlos, his show had the third highest-rated debut in Comedy Channel history.

 Mencia on Mencia

 Carlos had lots of good stories to tell from his days in the comedy trenches.
 He recalled the time he got into a fight with George Lopez and George started choking Carlos, until Carlos told him to stop before he "went ghetto on him."
-He also told how his mother burnt him with the electric cord off an iron once.
+He also talked about how his mother burnt him with the electric cord off an iron once.
 Howard seemed a little shocked by this and Carlos said he was selling coke at the time.
 Howard and Carlos compared stories growing up in bad neighborhoods and Carlos said there was a lot of discrimination amongst the Hispanics he grew up with.
-As a Honduran, Carlos was pretty low on the totem pole, saying the Mexicans in his neighborhood called him the wetter wet-back.
-Carlos told a scary story about being heckled by Snoop Dogg and his crew in a club one night.
+As a Honduran, Carlos was pretty low on the totem pole, saying the Mexicans in his neighborhood called him the wetter wetback.